 - Explore Scientific FirstLight 8” & 10” Dobsonians

 The FirstLight Dobsonians feature wonderfully smooth bearings, fully adjustable and rotatable tube cradles, and well-designed focusers.
 However, the included accessories are useless and the focusers are only single-speed; for the price, other options probably make more sense.

 These would be some of our top picks for their price range, but they seem to always be out of stock.
 We’ll keep this article updated if/when they return.

 Tips On Choosing The Best Dobsonian

 If you’re on a tight budget, it’s probably best to get the largest scope for your dollar and worry about accessories later.
 However, don’t skimp to the point that you are unable to get everything you want out of your telescope.

 - Try Before You Buy

 If possible, I highly recommend borrowing a scope from a friend or at least examining it in person before purchasing it.
-Dobsonians are big, hefty instruments and sales brochures are going to try to make them seem as small and portable as possible.
-Don’t buy something that looks small in pictures and then ends up being an unwieldy behemoth that you never bother with – the best telescope is one you’ll use.
+Dobsonians are big, hefty instruments, and sales brochures are going to try to make them seem as small and portable as possible.
+Don’t buy something that looks small in pictures and then ends up being an unwieldy behemoth that you’ll never bother with – the best telescope is the one you’ll use.

 - You Get What You Pay For